shsagir/play-area-sync/docs/htaccess.md

 Here are the most common mistakes we see in combination with `.htaccess`:

-### Wrong location

-The `.htaccess` file has to be placed in the [root path](/app#toc-root-path) of the website.
-Per default, that is the `htdocs` folder.
-But certain modern frameworks and CMS have path below that, like Laravel with `public`.
-So make sure to place your `.htaccess` in the correct directory.

 ### Missing .htaccess

 Another common mistake we see quite often is to miss out the `.htaccess` file.
 The dot at the beginning of the file name indicates that this file should be invisible in your operating system.
 So when you dragged files in your FTP client from the Downloads folder, it's very likely that the `.htaccess` file was left home.
+This can cause 403 errors.

 In macOS Finder you can toggle invisible files with ` CMD + SHIFT + .`, easy to remember, like dot files.
 SFTP clients with a split view option are mostly showing those files by default.
 Take care, there are possibly other hidden files in your project, like `.gitignore` and `.env`.

+### Wrong location

+The `.htaccess` file is usually placed in the [root path](/app#toc-root-path) of the website.
+Per default, that is the `htdocs` folder.
+But certain modern frameworks and CMS have path below that, like Laravel with `public`.
+So make sure to place your `.htaccess` in the correct directory.
+You can place the `.htaccess` files in folders below the root path as well, those will have a higher specificity and can override rules.

 ## Possible performance issues